-This page contains unstructured notes in need of organization…
+This page contains unstructured notes I wrote a long time ago.
+They are in need of organization…

 Timeline of widespread computer viruses: All the viruses on this page (except for three) since the release of Windows XP Service Pack 2 (August 2004), were spread not by a vulnerability in Windows, but instead by social engineering: users are fooled into executing the virus, posing as something beneficial (trojan horse).
 The three exceptions are Bifrost, Conficker, and Stuxnet.